sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 2. Make sure the environment variable is named correctly.
 All environment variables that control Sensu agent configuration begin with `SENSU_`.

-     To rename a configuration flag you wish to specify as an environment variable, prepend `SENSU_`, convert dashes to underscores, and capitalize all letters.
+     To rename a configuration option you wish to specify as an environment variable, prepend `SENSU_`, convert dashes to underscores, and capitalize all letters.
      For example, the environment variable for the flag `api-host` is `SENSU_API_HOST`.

      For a custom environment variable, you do not have to prepend `SENSU`.